apache/struts-site/source/tag-developers/ajax-tags.md

 ---
-layout: default
+layout: tag-developers
 title: Tag Developers Guide
 ---

 # Ajax Tags

-**Dojo plugin is deprecated and was removed since Struts 2.5**
+> NOTE: Ajax template (Dojo plugin) is deprecated and won't be supported any longer.

 > **Please** check that documentation and the Dojo tag examples in the showcase app of the appropriate Struts 2 version
 > before asking questions on the struts-user mailing list!